ProjectIDA/ical/README.md

 # ical
-Calibration results reporting &amp; GUI front-end to IDA qcal program
+Calibration results reporting &amp; GUI front-end to IDA qcal program.

+PyCal is a self contained Python application being developed for to be used on Apple computers running OS X version 10.10 or 10.11.
+PyCal utilizes the latest Python scientific computing and visualization libraries including NumPy, SciPy and Matplotlib (see http://scipy.org/).
+For seismic analysis it builds on ObsPy, a python-based framework for seismology (http://obspy.org/).
+PyCal makes use of a number of calibration utilities previously developed by Project IDA for calibrating the II network GSN stations.

 ## Build Dependencies